joemoose/dungeoneers.d20/docs/damage.md

 ## Scars

 When an attack reduces your character's HP to exactly 0, they are uniquely impacted.
-Look up the result in the table below based on the *total* damage taken.
+Look up the scar result in the table below based on the *total* damage taken.
 For example, if your character went from 4 HP to 0 HP, they would look at entry #4 (Broken Limb).

 | Damage | Scar |
 | :-: | :-- |